Fresno Grizzlies Game Notes vs Inland Empire

 BAYLOR WINS PLAYER OF THE WEEK: Fresno Grizzlies infielder Jamari Baylor was tabbed by Minor League Baseball as the California League Player of the Week for June 5-11.
 Baylor's impressive week versus Lake Elsinore guided the Grizzlies to a series win over the Storm.
 In six games last week, Baylor went 8-for-14 (.571) with three homers, one double, 12 RBI, six runs, six walks and three stolen bases.
 Baylor also finished the series with a 1.286 slugging percentage and 1.953 OPS.
 The Richmond, Virginia native's three longballs all came in crucial situations during the series.
 In his first Fresno at-bat, Baylor crushed a pinch-hit wallop to right field.
 He would later draw a walk, driving in the go-ahead run.
 Baylor's second homer came on Friday, another game-tying two-run homer in the seventh.
 Finally, Baylor smashed a three-run shot in the first inning on Sunday's series finale.
 Baylor joined the Rockies organization just over a month ago after being traded from the Phillies, who initially drafted him.
 Baylor gives the 2023 Grizzlies their sixth California League award this season (RHP Connor Staine, INF Ryan Ritter, twice and RHP Blake Adams, twice).
 Last year, Fresno won 14 California League honors (Weekly and Monthly), a franchise record.

 RITTER THE HITTER: Grizzlies INF Ryan Ritter sits among the Top 10 of the California League Hitting Leaderboard in six categories.
-Ritter ranks tied for first in homers (14), second in extra-base hits (25), tied for second in total bases (105), tied for second in RBI (41), third in slugging percentage (.541) and fourth in OPS (.913).
+Ritter ranks tied for first in homers (14), second in extra-base hits (26), second in total bases (109), second in RBI (42), third in slugging percentage (.551) and tied for third in OPS (.925).

-VARGAS GETS THE NOD: Tonight, the Grizzlies hand the ball to righty Jordy Vargas.
-The 19-year-old is ranked as the Rockies #11 overall prospect on MLB.com and is considered to have the Best Curveball in the Colorado system according to Baseball America.
-You can read more about the Dominican native on Page 2 of the Game Notes and Page 67 of the Media Guide.
+STAINE STARTS ON SATURDAY: Tonight, the Grizzlies hand the ball to righty Connor Staine.
+The 22-year-old is ranked as the Rockies #26 overall prospect on MLB.com and is considered to be an intriguing pitcher.
+You can read more about the UCF product on Page 2 of the Game Notes and Page 63 of the Media Guide.

 ROCKING AND ROLLING WITH RAMIRES: Grizzlies lefty Felix Ramires has been a bright spot in the bullpen this season.
-Ramires has appeared in 19 games, going 1-0 with six holds and a 0.67 ERA.
-In 27.0 innings, Ramires has allowed two runs (both earned) on 15 hits and nine walks while striking out 31.
-Ramires has not permitted a run in his last 10 appearances (16.1 IP, 8 H, 4 BB, 14 K).
-Lefties are 1-for-31 (.032; infield single) with 15 punchouts against Ramires this season.
-Ramires has not allowed a run over his 10 home outings as well (14.0 IP, 7 H, 5 BB, 14 K).
+Ramires has appeared in 20 games, going 1-0 with seven holds and a 0.64 ERA.
+In 28.0 innings, Ramires has allowed two runs (both earned) on 15 hits and nine walks while striking out 32.
+Ramires has not permitted a run in his last 11 appearances (17.1 IP, 8 H, 4 BB, 15 K).
+Lefties are 1-for-33 (.030; infield single) with 15 punchouts against Ramires this season.
+Ramires has not allowed a run over his 11 home outings as well (15.0 IP, 7 H, 5 BB, 15 K).
 The sidearmer is in his sixth professional season after signing with the Rockies as an international free agent in 2017 out of the Dominican Republic.

+SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has 12 saves this season, three shy of joining the franchise's Top 10 in single-season saves.
+Jean Machi (2012) and Heath Hembree (2012) each recorded 15 saves that season for 10th all-time.

 SUNDAY FUNDAY: The Grizzlies have won six consecutive Sunday games dating back to April 30.
 In three of those six wins, Fresno scored double digit runs.
 Righty Gabriel Barbosa has four of those six wins and one save out of the bullpen.